 I would like to audition for the Michigan Marching Band.
 How do I schedule an audition?

-The Michigan Marching Band is an ensemble open by audition to any student at U-M. First-Year students typically audition on the last day of their orientation session during the summer.
-Please contact the Michigan Marching Band directly to learn more about their audition process.
+The Michigan Marching Band is an ensemble open by audition to any student at U-M. Please contact the Michigan Marching Band directly to learn more about their audition process.

 If I was previously enrolled at SMTD but left before obtaining my degree, can I continue my degree program?